MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaInvitation.md

 Maximum length is 64 characters.
 Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values).
     \[HireDate \<DateTime?\>\]: The hire date of the user.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned only on $select.
 Note: This property is specific to SharePoint Online.
 We recommend using the native employeeHireDate property to set and update hire date values using Microsoft Graph APIs.
     \[Identities \<IMicrosoftGraphObjectIdentity\[\]\>\]: Represents the identities that can be used to sign in to this user account.
-An identity can be provided by Microsoft (also known as a local account), by organizations, or by social identity providers such as Facebook, Google, and Microsoft, and tied to a user account.
+An identity can be provided by Microsoft (also known as a local account), by organizations, or by social identity providers such as Facebook, Google, and Microsoft and tied to a user account.
-May contain multiple items with the same signInType value.
+It may contain multiple items with the same signInType value.
 Supports $filter (eq) including on null values, only where the signInType is not userPrincipalName.
       \[Issuer \<String\>\]: Specifies the issuer of the identity, for example facebook.com.For local accounts (where signInType isn't federated), this property is the local B2C tenant default domain name, for example contoso.onmicrosoft.com.For guests from other Microsoft Entra organization, this is the domain of the federated organization, for example contoso.com.Supports $filter.
 512 character limit.